"

 How to avoid social engineering

-Do not use the same email address for every site or service you use online.
-The more intertwined and dependent your accounts are the more widespread the damage a security breach can cause you.
-For example, don’t use your Gmail address for every service’s password recovery option. - Use different logins for each service:
+1. Do not use the same email address for every site or service you use online.
+The more intertwined and dependent your accounts are the more widespread the damage a security breach can cause.
+For example, don’t use your Gmail address for every service’s password recovery option.

+2. Use different logins for each service.
 Never use the same password more than once.
-And make sure your passwords are strong. - Use two-factor authentication:
+Make sure your passwords are strong.

-After you have entered in a correct username and password you are prompted to confirm your identity in another way - Get creative with security questions:
+3. Use multi-factor authentication.
+After you have entered in a correct username and password you are prompted to confirm your identity in another way.

+4. Get creative with security questions.
 The additional security questions websites ask you to fill in are supposed to be another line of defence, but often these questions are easily guessed or discoverable.
-You can shift the letters in your answer or use your own special coding system to make sure only you know those security answers, for example pordwass. - Frequently monitor your accounts and personal data:
+You can shift the letters in your answer or use your own special coding system to make sure only you know those security answers.

-To be on the lookout for both identity theft and credit card fraud, check in with your account balances.
-You can use Google Alerts to check if your details have been posted online anywhere. - Avoid falling victim to phishing emails:
+5. Frequently monitor your accounts and personal data.
+Check your account balances to protect against identity theft and credit card fraud.
+You can use Google Alerts to check if your details have been posted online anywhere.